-Under the Work Health and Safety Act 2011 and the Tobacco and Other Smoking Products Act 1998, the employer has a duty of care to its employees and children/families, to ensure their safety.
-This includes protection from passive smoking.
-Exposure to tobacco smoke poses major health risks for both children and adults.
+Under the Work Health and Safety Act 2011 and the Tobacco and Other Smoking Products Act 1998, the employer has a duty of care to its employees, children and families, to ensure their safety.
+As exposure to tobacco smoke poses major health risks for both children and adults, all smoking products, including electronic cigarettes, are prohibited from use on service premises.
+It should be understood throughout this procedure that 'smoking' refers to traditional cigarettes and cigars, e-cigarettes and vaping products.